supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-05.md

    ![Environment Variables](media/bootstrapping_env_vars.png)

-1. Select `AZURE_CREDENTIALS` secret for three environments: `dev`, `qa`, and `prod`, paste the format as follows, and update the values according to it:
+1. Select the `AZURE_CREDENTIALS` secret for three environments: `dev`, `qa`, and `prod`, paste the format as follows, and update the values according to it:

    ```json
    {